Comparison of two antibiotic-impregnated ventricular catheters: a prospective sequential series trial.

 RESULTS: Altogether, 129 patients (mean age, 58.4 years; 55 male) received 65 C/R catheters and 64 M/R catheters.
 The most common indications for EVD placement were aneurysmal subarachnoid hemorrhage (48.1%), spontaneous intraparenchymal hemorrhage (13.2%), and tumor (11.6%).
 The mean duration of ventriculostomy drainage was 11.8 and 12.7 days in the C/R and M/R groups, respectively.
 No positive CSF cultures were identified in either cohort.

 CONCLUSIONS: The use of antibiotic-impregnated catheters was associated with an extremely low risk of CSF infection compared with the reported mean of nearly 9% for standard EVD catheters.
 Infection rates for both C/R and M/R EVD catheters were zero.
 These results support the use of antibiotic-impregnated EVD catheters in routine clinical practice.

 Adolescent; Adult; Aged; Aged, 80 and over; Anti-Bacterial Agents; Catheters, Indwelling; Central Nervous System Infections; Cerebrospinal Fluid Shunts; Clindamycin; Drug Combinations; Female; Humans; Male; Middle Aged; Minocycline; Rifampin; Ventriculostomy; Young Adult

 Digital Object Identifier (DOI)

 Abla, Adib A; Zabramski, Joseph M; Jahnke, Heidi; Fusco, David J; and Nakaji, Peter, "Comparison of two antibiotic-impregnated ventricular catheters: a prospective sequential series trial."
 (2011).
-Neurosurgery Articles.
+Neurosurgery.
 707.